dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 [User API keys](#user-tokens) are being replaced by [account-scoped personal access tokens(PATs)](#account-scoped-personal-access-tokens).

 We recommend rotating your existing user API keys with PATs.
-There are no deprecation plans for user API keys at this time; we will give ample notice when that timeline has been determined.
+At this time, there are no deprecation plans for user API keys; we will give ample notice when that timeline has been determined.

 Cloud CLI config files do not need to be updated at this time.
 You will be notified when you need to re-download your configs.